fluid-checkout/fluid-checkout/readme.txt

 All labels and other texts added or changed by the plugin are translatable using the built-in WordPress functions.

-Currently the plugin is translated into the languages below, and more are comming soon:
+Currently the plugin is translated into the languages below, and more are coming soon:

 * English (Default)
 * Dutch - Netherlands (thanks to Robin Bak, Duncan - magnesium-minerals.nl, Damy Bosch - advice.nl)